redhead/diploma-thesis/Disadvantages_As_with_every_existing__.md

 ### Disadvantages

 As with every existing design choices, CQRS and Event Sourcing has definitely some disadvantages too.
-In the following text, the description of those that occurred in the refactoring are presented.
+In the following text, the description of those that occurred in the refactoring is presented.

 #### Steep learning curve

 The CQRS design pattern with Event Sourcing implemented using Domain-Driven Design methodology and terminology is a lot to process for a developer.
 It takes a lot of practice and experience to know what is right and what is wrong for the application.
-For newcomers, it is very hard to grasp all the essential aspects of the design, and more importantly to use it well.
+For newcomers, it is very hard to grasp all the essential aspects of the design, and, more importantly, to use it well.
 In businesses, this steep learning curve can play a major role in deciding whether to use this design or go the traditional way.

 #### Code explosion